Convex-Dev/convex.cljc/README.md

 Reusing Clojure tooling provides a productive experience for testing Convex Lisp.
 The plethora of tests in the `$.break.test.*` namespaces provide a good example.

-Generative testing with [test.check](https://github.com/clojure/test.check) is highly recommended, especially when testing smart contracts or Convex libraries that need to be extremely secure.
+Generative testing with [test.check](https://github.com/clojure/test.check) is highly recommended, especially when testing smart contracts
+need to be extremely secure.
 For that effect, the `$.clj.gen` namespace offers a variety of generators for producing random Convex Lisp forms.
 Combined with the
 `$.clj/templ*` macro and the `$.clj.eval` namespace, powerful tests are easily written.